The-Hacker-Mike/The-Hacker-Mike/README.md

 - 👋 Hi, I’m @The-Hacker-Mike I like technology, innovation, entrepreneurship, videogames, reading, writing and programming.
 I believe the latter will allow me to bring super exciting things to the world.
-- 👀 I’m interested in information technology, data science, AI, cybersecurity, sports and politics.
+- 👀 I’m interested in information technology, data science, AI, cybersecurity, music, sports and politics.
-- 🌱 I’m currently learning front and back-end using HTML, CSS, JavaScript, MySQL, Node.JS and Express.
-Also, I'm learning functional programming on Racket.
-In a subject that does not involve programming, I'm learning about the impact of technological development on human history.
-The causes that lead to the actual states of poverty or richness of countries, and the variables that influence the development of institutions in nations.
+- 🌱 In this semester, I'm currently learning react-native to build IOS/Android applications, alongside Expo and Sanity.io.
+Also, I'm diving depper into Machine Learning in a course orientated to AI, neural networks and Machine Learning algorithms.
-- 👾 My team and I are working to develop a solution for an international Tech company.
+- 👾 Currently working as an intern in the largest bank of the US.
-- 💞️ I’m looking to collaborate on all sort of projects including open source 😆
+- 💞️ I’m looking to participate in more competitive events, having previously won a local AWS Hackathon with my team of 4, expand my knowledge in AI by taking online courses, and to collaborate on all sort of projects including open source 😆
 - 📫 How to reach me itzmrwaffle@gmail.com

 <!---